Morgan Heritage: Career

 Their sixth studio album, Three in One, came out in 2003.
 They released two DVDs, "Live In London" and "Live Over Europe 2003", and their seventh studio album Full Circle was released in 2005.
 Their latest album, Mission In Progress, was released on 15 April 2008.
 It includes the singles "Faithful" and "Raid Rootz Dance".

 After several years during which the members worked on solo projects, the band came together to release the single "The Return" in 2012, and indicated that a new album would be recorded after their 2012 European tour.
 The album, Here Come the Kings was released by VP Records in June 2013, followed by a tour of Europe.

 Morgan Heritage have worked with many reggae bands and DJs, including Capleton, Junior Kelly, Luciano, Gentleman and Beres Hammond.

 The group's 2015 album Strictly Roots won the Grammy Award in the Best Reggae Album category in 2016.
-The band later released the album Avrakedabra, which was nominated for another Grammy in 2018. for the album "Avrakedabra", and in 2019 received a second Grammy.
+The band later released the album Avrakedabra, which was nominated for another Grammy in 2018 for the album "Avrakedabra", and in 2019 received a second Grammy.

+In February 2024, Morgan Heritage lead singer Peter "Peetah" Morgan died at the age of 46.